indunil-jay/nexus/README.md

-# Nexus Task Management Software Landing Page
+# Nexus SaaS Company Landing Page.
 This project is a landing page designed to promote and sell Nexus, an advanced task management software.
 Built with cutting-edge web technologies, the landing page is crafted to highlight the software's key features, benefits, and unique selling points, providing potential users with a comprehensive overview.

 ### Features: